RUGSoftEng/Team-6/README.md

 # Team-6
 Chromecast game

-# How to run the project
+## How to run the project

 Required:
 - Android SDK
 - Unity Engine 5.3.2
-- Android Phone with USB Debugging enabled
+- Android device with USB Debugging enabled

 To build and run the project:

+1. Connect the mobile device to the computer if it is not already.
-1. Open the project
+2. Open the project in Unity.
-2. Under "File", press "Build Settings..."
+3. Under "File", press "Build Settings...".
-3. Verify that the project is set to build for Android, and that all scenes are in the build.
+4. Verify that the project is set to build for Android, and that all scenes are in the build.
-4. Press "Build and Run".
+5. Press "Build and Run".
-5. If this is the first time a project is built for Android, Unity will ask to locate the Android SDK On Windows, this is located at C:\Users\<UserName>\AppData\Local\Android\sdk by default.
+6. If this is the first time a project is built for Android, Unity will ask to locate the Android SDK.
+On Windows, this is located at C:\Users\<UserName>\AppData\Local\Android\sdk by default.
-6. After a while, the application will open on the device.
+7. When the build is finished, the application will open on the device.
 Note that it is installed on the device and can be reopened at will.

 As a side note: for debug purposes, the login can be skipped by pressing the grey elephant in the bottom-right corner of the login screen.
 This way, a Zeeguu account is not needed to test the basic functionality in the MVP, which does not yet use the Zeeguu data.
 It goes without saying that this shortcut will be removed in further releases.

-# How to read the code
+## How to read the code

 In general, the project structure is determined by Unity.
 The game is divided into scenes, each with game objects which may have C# scripts assigned to them.
 Within Unity, these scripts appear as components of the game objects.